cedricyu803/Data-Science-Work-Samples/README.md

 **3. New York City Taxi Fare Prediction**

-A Kaggle competition about predicting taxi fares in New York City.
 We are given a large training dataset of ~55M instances, with pickup and dropoff datetime and locations, and passenger count as features.

 The large size of the dataset requires an efficient memory management and optimised workflow.
 To this end, we process the datetime features to extract year, month, etc. and save into new files.
 We also downcast datatypes where appropriate.